NTsvetkov/home-weather-station/README.md

 #### Weather Forecast
 The 3-day forecast comes from [Open-Meteo](https://open-meteo.com/) using the **ECMWF IFS HRES** model (9km resolution).
 No API key required!

+Today's 6-hour forecast uses a separate hourly endpoint (`forecast_days=1`) from the same API, aggregating 24 hourly values into 4 blocks.

 You can customize the forecast location using the [Open-Meteo API builder](https://open-meteo.com/en/docs).